 The first base selected for this feature is SailTime New York.
 With their strong success since transitioning to new ownership and the fact that they have sold the largest boat into the SailTime fleet to date, SailTime New York is certainly a crown jewel among the base network.

 Let’s jump in and see what base owner and manager Andrew Troyano has to say!

 SailTime: You are one of the larger Beneteau dealers in the Northeast.
 Can you give us some background on Great Hudson Sailing Center?

-I went to college to become an architect, I loved boating but was going in a different career direction.
+I went to college to become an architect, I love boating but was going in a different career direction.
 Due to an illness with my mother, I came back to the dealership temporarily to help with the office work.
-Fast forward eight years later, and I am pretty much running the company now.
-My father still comes in every day, but he leaves most of the day-to-day operational decisions up to me.
+Fast forward eight years later and I am pretty much running the company now.
+My father still comes in every day but he leaves most of the day-to-day operational decisions up to me.

 Beneteau has always been our bread and butter per se.
 We concentrate our focus on that as a dealership.